 If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you.
 Learn more.

 If you’re craving something more filling than a simple bagel with vegan cream cheese, there are tons of recipes for mouthwatering bagel sandwiches that will spark your culinary creativity and make you a happy, happy vegan.

 For something a bit heartier, try Rabbit and Wolves’ vegan breakfast bagel sandwich, which has all the flavors of an egg, cheese, and bacon sandwich with none of the animal cruelty.
-Paired with a hearty plant-based protein shake, this could be the perfect post-workout breakfast.
+Paired with a hearty shake with a spoon or two of plant-based protein powder, this could be the perfect post-workout breakfast.
+(9)